earthly/earthly/docs/earthfile/earthfile.md

 Instructs Earthly to keep file ownership information.
 This applies only to the *artifact form* and has no effect otherwise.

+{% hint style='info' %}
+Note that one must include the flag in the corresponding `SAVE ARTIFACT --keep-own ...` command.
+{% endhint %}

 ##### `--if-exists`

 Only copy source if it exists; if it does not exist, earthly will simply ignore the COPY command and won't treat any missing sources as failures.